If you’ve been thinking of starting a dog walking business, then good for you! It’s a burgeoning industry.

 Just think — this field barely existed a decade ago.
 Most people just had their neighbors watch their dogs, or they took their pets to a kennel.

-In this article, with the help of Jeff Hook, owner of Jeffpet Custom Pet Care in Cape Cod, Massachusetts, we’ll explore the basics of getting started.
+In this article, we’ll explore the basics of getting started.

 First, You’ll Need a Plan